Old World Craftsmanship

 Finally, they take their form on lasts, where they dry.
 On the lasts, the slippers are molded by hand a bit more, pushed into form.
 They then go onto a rack where they dry.
 After they dry, the felt is cleaned, removing excess fibers.

+Different models of Kyrgies use different types of outsoles that are added at this stage.
 The entire process takes six weeks, and is done more or less entirely by hand, using wool, soap, and food coloring.
 It has remained unchanged for millenia simply because it works.
 The slippers that we call Kyrgies are a world-class product made by the finest felters on earth.